 These are just a few examples of the many online courses available right now for ESL learners.

 Many people associate learning with an end goal such as academic achievement or career advancement, for instance.
 While there’s certainly nothing wrong with learning for a purpose, learning has an inherent value as well.
-That’s why there are a variety of free online learning opportunities available for students who want to take classes for pure enjoyment.
-Sometimes these classes are promoted as free online college courses for senior citizens, but anyone can take them.
-For decades, universities have given older students the opportunity to audit courses for free, and some even offer free tuition for retirees.
+That’s why there are a variety of online learning opportunities available at no charge for students who want to take classes for pure enjoyment or to learn new skills.
+Sometimes these classes are promoted as free college courses for senior citizens, but anyone can take them.
+For decades, universities have given older students the opportunity to audit courses for free.
+Some even offer free tuition for retirees.
 Online college courses for senior citizens make these affordable learning options even more accessible.
-Now, seniors with health conditions that affect their mobility can take free online courses from home, eliminating any physical barriers to learning.
+Now, seniors with health conditions that affect their mobility can take these online courses from home.
+This effectively eliminates any physical barriers to learning and encourages lifelong critical thinking.

-Nothing is perfect, not even free online learning.
-Before you invest your time in the pursuit of knowledge via free online college courses, you’ll want to be well-informed of any potential drawbacks.
+Nothing is perfect, not even free distance learning.
+Before you invest your time in the pursuit of knowledge via no-charge online college courses, you’ll want to be well-informed of any potential drawbacks.

 Low Attrition Rates